ospalax/onedocker/README.md

 **IMPORTANT 2**:

 While not mandatory I recommend to install `docker` on the host anyway and it **IS** mandatory (as of now) if you wish to use OpenNebula's Docker Hub marketplace.
-Podman in podman is a buggy mess and have to many issues to make it work (as of now).
+Podman in podman is a buggy mess and has too many issues to make it work (as of now).

 Check your versions: